TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 - `is.email.smtp.username`: Username to authenticate with
 - `is.email.smtp.password`: Password to authenticate with
 - `is.email.smtp.connections`: Maximum number of connections to the SMTP server

+When `dir` is used as provider, provide the path to the local directory where email messages should be written to.

+- `is.email.dir`: Path to the local directory where email messages should be written to {{< new-in-version "3.19" >}}

 The email address and name of the sender should be configured regardless of the provider that is used.